 Different eBikes are geared towards different cyclists, who frequent different types of journeys and want different things from their purchase.
 It is important to consider what you’re using the eBike for, before you make any purchase.

 Let’s take our eBike as an example.
-The Avaris 2.3 is what we call a road eBike, meaning it is suited to journeys on roads and perfect for commuters.
-That’s not to say that it is only a worthwhile investment if your journeys span across flat ground, because as explained above, the nine levels of power assistance mean that it can help transport cyclists of all capacities across a variety of road types.
+The Avaris 3.6 is what we call a road eBike, meaning it is suited to journeys on roads and perfect for commuters.
+That’s not to say that it is only a worthwhile investment if your journeys span across flat ground, because as explained above, the five levels of power assistance mean that it can help transport cyclists of all capacities across a variety of road types.